richeterre/goalbase/README.md

     http://localhost:3000/api/v1/players
     http://localhost:3000/api/v1/matches

 Both should display an empty JSON array, as you don't have any data yet.
-To change that, clone [ObjectiveGoal](https://github.com/richeterre/ObjectiveGoal) and launch it on your iOS simulator.
+To change that, clone [SwiftGoal](https://github.com/richeterre/SwiftGoal) and launch it on your iOS simulator.
+Make sure that the base URL `http://localhost:3000/api/v1/` is set up correctly in the app's settings.

 License
 -------